Make no mistake—the fire eel is one beautiful freshwater fish. It has distinctive red stripes and markings all over its muddy brown body.

 You’ll want to keep the water at a pH level of 6-7 for your fire eel.
 Otherwise, too high or too low levels can stress out your freshwater fish and make him more susceptible to illness.

 To test the water, use litmus paper (found at pet supply stores).
-If the pH levels aren’t quite right, use a water-treatment solution, like Seachem Neutral Regulator to treat the water to raise or lower its pH.
+If the pH levels aren’t quite right, use a water-treatment solution to raise or lower its pH.